You are here:

 The Challenging Behaviour Foundation, a charity for people with behaviour challenges and learning difficulties, has published advice on behaviour support planning (see 'how to create a behaviour support plan').

-It sets out 8 ‘key steps’ in creating a behaviour support plan, and these could also be helpful in creating IBPs.
+It sets out 8 ‘key steps’ in creating a behaviour support plan, and these could also be helpful in creating individual behaviour plans (IBPs).

 Jeremy Bird has extensive experience of primary headship.
 He has also worked with local authorities and published guidance for new and aspiring headteachers and senior leaders.

 Evidence-led training courses that make it easy to upskill staff, anytime, anywhere.